saikrishnaponnam/Machine-Learning/docs/batch_norm.md

 - In small batch sizes, where batch statistics may not be reliable.
 - In RNNs or LSTMs, where temporal dependencies are crucial.

+## Q&A
+1. How does BatchNorm affect the internal covariate shift?
+    - Internal covariate shift refers to the change in the distribution of inputs to a layer during training as parameters of previous layers change.
+BatchNorm addresses this by normalizing the input of each layer, reducing the variability and stabilizing the input distribution.
+This leads to faster and more stable training.

+2. How does BatchNorm affect gradient flow during backpropagation?
+    - By normalizing inputs, it maintains well-behaved gradients, preventing exploding or vanishing gradients.

+3. How does BatchNorm act as a form of regularization?
+   - During training, BatchNorm uses mini-batch statistics (mean and variance), which introduces stochasticity/noise.
+This noise has a regularizing effect, somewhat similar to dropout, because it makes the model less likely to overfit to training data.

+4. Why does BatchNorm often reduce the need for dropout?
+    - Because BatchNorm already introduces noise through mini-batch statistics, it provides a regularizing effect.
+In practice, adding dropout on top of BatchNorm sometimes hurts performance or is redundant

+5. What happens if you remove BatchNorm from a pretrained model?
+    - Removing BatchNorm disrupts the learned activations and distributions, leading to poor performance.
+The weights were trained with normalized inputs in mind, so without BatchNorm, the distribution shift can cause instability and degraded accuracy unless you fine-tune the model extensively.

+6. Can BatchNorm harm performance in some scenarios?
+When and why?
+    - Small batch sizes, Online/incremental training, RNNs

+7. What would happen if you froze the BatchNorm statistics during training?
+    - Freezing (i.e., not updating running mean/variance) turns BatchNorm into a form of fixed normalization.
+This can:
+        - Stabilize training in transfer learning or fine-tuning.
+        - Hurt performance if the frozen stats are not representative of the new data distribution, leading to mismatch between expected and actual input distributions at inference.

+8. How does BatchNorm relate to whitening?
+   - Whitening removes correlations between features.
+BatchNorm only normalizes each feature independently